micke/valid_email2/README.md

 ## Requirements

-This gem should work with Rails 3.2 or higher.
-It is tested against Rails 5+ using:
+This gem is tested against currently supported Ruby and Rails versions.
+For an up to date list, check the build matrix in the [workflow](.github/workflows/ci.yaml).
-* Ruby-2.5
-* Ruby-2.6
-* Ruby-2.7
-* Ruby-3.0

 ## Upgrading to v3.0.0